Teaching (Recent):

 Research:

-I lead the research activities in the field of combustion in the school
+I lead the research activities in the field of combustion in the

-multi-disciplinary area of applied mathematics.
+fascinating multi-disciplinary area of applied mathematics.

 - Fields of competence/research:

-Combustion, fluid mechanics, numerical and asymptotic methods, heat
+Combustion, fluid mechanics, numerical and asymptotic methods,

-and mass transfer, stability theory.
+heat and mass transfer, stability theory.

 - Major Research topics:

 Flame propagation in mixing layers (e.g. triple flames).
-Ignition and

-extinction fronts in premixed combustion.
+Ignition and extinction fronts in premixed combustion.

 Turbulent combustion.
 Stability of flames.
-Droplet combustion at
+Droplet combustion at high pressure (rocket engines,

-high pressure (rocket engines, diesel engines).
-Convective mixing,
+diesel engines).
+Convective mixing, ignition and combustion of

-ignition and combustion of fuel pockets.
-Ignition and development of
+fuel pockets.
+Ignition and development of premixed flames

-premixed flames under gravity.
+under gravity.

 - Investigation approach: